From Cold War to the Ukraine war: NATO at 75

 - 12 to 32 -

-Just 12 founding member countries signed the North Atlantic Treaty back in 1949 as the United States, Canada and much of western Europe clubbed together to face up to the threat of former World War II ally the Soviet Union.
+Just 12 countries were founder members of the North Atlantic Treaty in 1949 as the United States, Canada and much of western Europe clubbed together to face up to the threat of former World War II ally the Soviet Union.

 As the alliance's first Secretary General Lord Ismay quipped, NATO's purpose was to "keep the Soviet Union out, the Americans in, and the Germans down".

-In 1952, often uncomfortable bedfellows Turkey and Greece joined, before West Germany became a member three years later.
+In 1952, often uncomfortable neighbours Turkey and Greece joined, before West Germany became a member three years later.

 After the end of the Cold War, NATO went through several waves of eastwards enlargement that saw its border with Russia grow with the inclusion of Poland and the former Soviet Baltic states.